danschaffer/homepage/_posts/2020-07-21-sourdough-bread.md

 ### Ingredients
 - 300g water
-- 60g starter
+- 75g starter
-- 310g all purpose flour (or 390g all purpose flour if not using whole wheat flour)
+- 420g all purpose flour (I usually use King Arthur all purpose, or special)
-- 80g whole wheat flour
 - 8g fine sea salt

 ### Steps
-- add 60g starter to a large bowl
 - add 300g room temperature water to bowl
+- add 75g starter to bowl
 - mix and break up starter with hand in bowl until starter mostly dissolved
-- add flours to mixture
+- add flour to mixture
 - with hand combine flour with water for 3-4 minutes until all of the flour is worked in to a shaggy mass
+- cover with plastic wrap
 - let sit for 30-60m
 - add 8g salt and combine with dough, can wet hand
 - leave dough for bulk fermentation